Temporal-difference learning with nonlinear function approximation: lazy training and mean field regimes

-\begin{remark} The proof of \tref{t:under-parametrized} can be straightforwardly generalized to the case where $V_0$ is not identically $0$ but \aa{within a $\|\,\cdot \,\|_\mu$-ball of radius $\rho(\alpha)$ around $0$} for $\rho(\alpha)$ going to $0$ with $\alpha \to \infty$.
+\begin{remark} The proof of \tref{t:under-parametrized} can be generalized to the case where $V_0$ is not identically $0$ but {within a $\|\,\cdot \,\|_\mu$-ball of radius $\rho(\alpha)$ around $0$} for $\rho(\alpha)$ going to $0$ with $\alpha \to \infty$.
 This generalization, however, requires the map $V$ to be \emph{uniformly} Lipschitz smooth for $w \in \WW_0$.
 This extension allows to explicitly cover the training of randomly initialized, single layer neural networks. \end{remark}

-\aa{The \emph{local} optimality in \tref{t:under-parametrized} is a consequence of the approximately linear behavior of lazy learners that we leverage in our proofs.
-Indeed, it is known \cite{hongler18} that models in this regime behave asymptotically like kernel methods, and their expressive power is therefore limited to the corresponding reproducing kernel Hilbert space (\abbr{RKHS}).
-In this sense, when the parameters are finitely many and drawn at random it is natural to compare these models to random feature models \citep{YehudaiShamir:19}.
-The case of large number of parameters is discussed in the next section.}
+{The \emph{local} optimality in \tref{t:under-parametrized} is a consequence of the approximately linear behavior of lazy learners that we leverage in our proofs.
+Indeed, it is known \citep{hongler18} that models in this regime behave asymptotically like kernel methods, and their expressive power is therefore limited to the corresponding Reproducing Kernel Hilbert Space (\abbr{RKHS}).